-Wates Residential’s ground-breaking Daedalus project to build 200 homes for local people in Gosport has been given the go-ahead by borough council planning bosses.
+Wates Residential’s ground-breaking Daedalus project to build 200 homes in Gosport has been given the go-ahead by borough council planning bosses.

 The project, which will help bring back life to the historic Daedalus site in Lee-on-the-Solent, received unanimous support from Gosport Borough Council’s Regulatory Board at a meeting on Wednesday May 30th.

-Wates Residential was chosen by Homes England – the Government’s housing delivery agency – earlier this year to act as the trusted delivery partner for the project, which will dramatically increase the number of new homes available for local people.
+Wates Residential was chosen by Homes England – the Government’s housing delivery agency – earlier this year to act as the trusted delivery partner for the project, which will dramatically increase the number of new homes available.

 In recognition of the area’s unique roots, the approved proposals are designed to preserve the historic character of the area and the military buildings on site.
 Red brick bands and textured brick patterns will be used to complement the existing buildings.